-As used in this article the term:
+As used in this article:

 (b) "Board" means the West Virginia Board of Examiners for Registered Professional Nurses;

-(d) "Temporary permit" means a permit authorizing the holder to practice registered professional nursing in this state until such permit is no longer effective or the holder is granted a license by the West Virginia State Board of Examiners for Registered Professional Nurses.Note: WV Code updated with legislation passed through the 2016 Regular Session
+(e) "Temporary permit" means a permit authorizing the holder to practice registered professional nursing in this state until such permit is no longer effective or the holder is granted a license by the West Virginia State Board of Examiners for Registered Professional Nurses.Note: WV Code updated with legislation passed through the 2016 Regular Session